Anna Karolína Schmiedlová

-Anna Karolína Schmiedlová (/sk/; born 13 September 1994) is a Slovak inactive professional tennis player.
-On 12 October 2015, she reached her best WTA singles ranking of world No. 26.
+Anna Karolína Schmiedlová (/sk/; born 13 September 1994) is a Slovak inactive tennis player.
+On 12 October 2015, she reached her best singles ranking of world No. 26.
 She has won three singles titles on the WTA Tour, two singles titles on the WTA Challenger Tour as well as 12 singles titles on the ITF Circuit.

 Early life

 Schmiedlová was born in Košice to father Juraj and mother Martina.
 Her father played hockey for HC Košice, while her mother was a Czechoslovak national champion in water skiing.
 Her younger sister, Kristína Schmiedlová, was also a tennis player, but ended her career at the age of 21 to study medicine.

 Career

-2013: Grand Slam and top 100 debuts
+2013: Major and top 100 debuts

 Schmiedlová qualified for her first Grand Slam tournament at the French Open.
-After Wimbledon, she reached the final of the $100k Open de Biarritz, and lost to Stephanie Vogt in three sets.
+After Wimbledon, she reached the final of the $100k Open de Biarritz, and lost to Stephanie Vogt, in three sets.

 She reached the top 100 for the first time with a ranking of world No. 97.